-The osteopathic clinics at Mill Court and Ferndale are part of Oxford Brookes University.
-They were the first osteopathic teaching clinics in the country accredited and based within a university.
+The osteopathic clinic at Mill Court is part of Oxford Brookes University.
+It was the first osteopathic teaching clinics in the country accredited and based within a university.

-The clinics are staffed by highly qualified and experienced osteopathic tutors and students.
+The clinic is staffed by highly qualified and experienced osteopathic tutors and students.

 Students assess and treat clients under the close supervision of the osteopathic tutors.
-The clinics provide a full range of osteopathic treatments across the lifespan (ante/postnatal, children, adults and older people).
-They also provide comprehensive treatment options for sports injuries and follow-up care.
+The clinic provides a full range of osteopathic treatments across the lifespan (ante/postnatal, children, adults and older people).
+It also provides comprehensive treatment options for sports injuries and follow-up care.

 What is Osteopathy?